-AP, APA, MLA, CMS?
-It's Not Just Alphabet Soup
+AP, APA, MLA, or CMS?

 A style guide is a book that outlines the “rules” necessary to follow for any one kind of writing.
 These rules may be about simple things like grammar and punctuation, or more substantive questions about citation, layout, or format.
 Some guides may also speak to style as it applies to content and voice.
 Below is a primer on style guides.
 Note that these are U.S.-based style guides, and international users are sure to have their own rules to follow and books to buy.

 Major Style Guides

 - Associated Press: Associated Press is the go-to style for journalists and news writing.
 Sometimes this covers magazine writing, too, but each title is different.
 AP Style was originally written with the news wire in mind, and so symbols and “extras” like italics and underlining are kept to a minimum.
 For example, Latin names are printed without their accents in straight AP Style (although many publications correct this in their house style).

 - Chicago Manual of Style: CMS is the standard for book publishing, both fiction and non-fiction.
 It is not generally used for scholarly publishing (journals and research), although it is sometimes used for history.
 CMS is currently in its 15th edition.
 For a more compact approach to CMS, take a look at the Turabian style, below.

 - MLA: The Modern Language Association style is almost exclusively used in the academic world and applies mostly to literature and humanities.
 This is likely the style first introduced to most writing students and undergrads.
 It does carry some similarities to CMS teachings.

 - American Psychological Association: The APA carries its own standard for the social sciences such as psychology, sociology, education, and politics.
 Although the American Sociological Association produces a style guide specifically for sociology.
 APA style is sometimes used for engineering and business work, too.